BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/defence_of_the_north.md

 ## CROSSING OF THE RIVER CARNEN

+**PARTICIPANTS**

+**Good:** Brand, King of Dale; Captain of Dale with shield; 20 Warriors of Dale: 6 with shield, 8 with spear and shield, 6 with Esgaroth bow.

+**Evil:** Rutabi, General of the Dragon Legion; Easterling Captain with armoured horse, sword and shield; Easterling War Priest; 20 Easterling Warriors: 8 with shield, 4 with pike and shield, 8 with bow; 5 Easterling Kataphrakts.

 **LAYOUT**

 The board represents the River Carnen and the surrounding area.
 There should be a 6" wide river running through the centre of the board from north to south.
 In the centre of the board, there should be a ford that is at least 6" wide that crosses the river, allowing for an easy place for the forces to cross.
 The rest of the board should be relatively barren and dotted with the odd tree, bush, and hedge.